Ashish-Nagdev/Credit_Risk_Sample/README.md

 Label → creditable: 0 or 1
 Features → {"balance", "duration", "history", "purpose", "amount", "savings", "employment", "instPercent", "sexMarried", "guarantors", "residenceDuration", "assets", "age", "concCredit", "apartment", "credits", "occupation", "dependents", "hasPhone", "foreign"}

+Using an ML pipeline
+We will next train the model using a pipeline, which can give better results.
+A pipeline provides a simple way to try out different combinations of parameters, using a process called grid search, where you set up the parameters to test, and MLLib will test all the combinations.
+Pipelines make it easy to tune an entire model building workflow at once, rather than tuning each element in the Pipeline separately.